Class S3Settings

 For an S3 source, when this value is set to

-, string literals are copied to the target as is.
+trueory, each leading double quotation mark has to be followed by an ending double quotation mark.
+This formatting complies with RFC 4180.
+When this value is set tofalseorn, string literals are copied to the target as is.
 In this case, a delimiter (row or column) signals the end of the field.
 Thus, you can't use a delimiter as part of the string, because it signals the end of the value.For an S3 target, an optional parameter used to set behavior to comply with RFC 4180 for data migrated to Amazon S3 using .csv file format only.
 When this value is set to

-using Amazon S3 as a target, if the data has quotation marks or newline characters in it, DMS encloses the entire column with an additional pair of double quotation marks (").
+trueoryusing Amazon S3 as a target, if the data has quotation marks or newline characters in it, DMS encloses the entire column with an additional pair of double quotation marks (").
 Every quotation mark within the data is repeated twice.The default value is

 - For an S3 source, when this value is set to

-, string literals are copied to the target as is.
+trueory, each leading double quotation mark has to be followed by an ending double quotation mark.
+This formatting complies with RFC 4180.
+When this value is set tofalseorn, string literals are copied to the target as is.
 In this case, a delimiter (row or column) signals the end of the field.
 Thus, you can't use a delimiter as part of the string, because it signals the end of the value.For an S3 target, an optional parameter used to set behavior to comply with RFC 4180 for data migrated to Amazon S3 using .csv file format only.
 When this value is set to

-using Amazon S3 as a target, if the data has quotation marks or newline characters in it, DMS encloses the entire column with an additional pair of double quotation marks (").
+trueoryusing Amazon S3 as a target, if the data has quotation marks or newline characters in it, DMS encloses the entire column with an additional pair of double quotation marks (").
 Every quotation mark within the data is repeated twice.The default value is

 -